begoon/etudes-vegenere/README.md

-# etudes-vs

-Breaking a modified Vigenere cipher on Russian text.
+# Breaking a modified Vigenere cipher on Russian text

 The cipher uses a 32-character Russian alphabet (without Ё) with a randomly mixed base alphabet instead of the standard one.